Treedent/rt_simpleosm/Documentation/User/Index.rst

 you will have to enter for one map

     - The title,
-    - The adress,
+    - The address,
     - The latitude,
-    - The longitude.
+    - The longitude,
+    - A custom marker.

 .. tip::